Ins. § 15–10B–05.1(c)(9), (f)

 Plain Language

-Covered entities must review and, if necessary, revise the performance, use, and outcomes of their AI utilization review tools at least quarterly to maximize accuracy and reliability.
-The bill adds a new requirement that these quarterly reviews must include a human evaluation of real-world health outcomes resulting from AI-driven decisions.
-The findings from this human evaluation must then be used to improve the AI tool, making its decisions safer, more accurate, and more responsive to patient needs.
-This creates a continuous feedback loop: human clinicians assess actual patient outcomes, and those assessments must drive concrete improvements to the AI system.
+Covered entities must review and revise the performance, use, and outcomes of their AI utilization review tools at least quarterly to maximize accuracy and reliability.
+As newly added by this bill, those quarterly reviews must include a human evaluation of the real-world health outcomes of decisions made by the AI tool, and the findings from that evaluation must be used to improve the tool — making it safer, more accurate, and more responsive to patient needs.
+This creates a continuous improvement loop: human evaluators assess actual patient outcomes, and those assessments must feed back into tool refinement.

 Statutory Text